stemoutreach/CodeCreateLab/Labs/00-treasure-hunt-basic.md

 - Compare the cleaned input to your `WIN` value.
 - On win: print a celebration with an **f-string** and set `found = True`.
 - On other valid directions: print your own messages.
-- On anything else: print a nudge to use north/south/east/west.
+- On anything else: print a nudge to use north/south/east/west.   and **continue the loop**.
 - **Bonus Boolean:** Accept **shortcuts** like `n/s/e/w` using `or`.
 Example pattern:
   ```python
   if direction == "east" or direction == "e":